 Edm.
-Stream is a primitive type that can be used as a property of an entity type or complex type, the underlying type for a type definition, or the binding parameter or return type of an action or function.
+Stream is a primitive type that can be used as a property of an entity type or complex type, the underlying type for a type definition, or a binding or non-binding parameter or return type of an action or function.
 Edm.
 Stream, or a type definition whose underlying type is Edm.
-Stream, cannot be used in collections or for non-binding parameters to functions.
+Stream, cannot be used in collections.